 Fellowships and Awards

-Fully supported Fellowships incorporate a stipend payable at rates consistent with those offered by the particular university, plus research expenses.
+Fully supported postgraduate Fellowships incorporate a stipend payable at rates consistent with those offered by the particular university, plus research expenses.
 If that rate changes during the tenure of the Fellowship the Trust will re-adjust the rate accordingly, following a request from the supervisor.
 Other Fellowships may be awarded to provide financial support for other components of the research, for example for operating expenses only.
+Applicants for Fellowships should show evidence of having applied for any applicable local scholarships, and a Hellaby decision on stipend and fees support can be deferred until the outcome of those other applications is known.

-All Fellows are required to provide an annual report when requested by the Governors.
+All Fellows are required to provide an annual report when requested by the Governors, typically in August.
 Fully supported Hellaby IGR Fellows usually have their academic fees paid and receive a contribution of $500 towards the cost of producing their thesis.
 In these cases a copy of the approved thesis (preferably as a pdf file) is expected.

 The decision to award Fellowships is generally based on the following three criteria: